Windowmac/READ_ME_Generator/newReadme/README.md

-# test title
+# README-GENERATOR
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description:
   ___
-  this is a description of the project.
-It is a couple of sentences long.
-Yes, just three.
+  Using npm's inquirer, easily build a README for any project.
+It built this README!

   ## Table of Contents:
   ___